SmartB-Dev-Team/erpnext-site/README.md

 sudo useradd your-username
 su - your-username
 ```
-At any time if want to swicth back to root, just run
+At any time if you want to swicth back to root, just run
 ```bash
 sudo -i
 ```